 Asador Etxebarri was ranked No.3 at The World's 50 Best Restaurants 2021

 From the adjustable grills with their innovative pulley system to the much-Instagrammed slabs of juicy txuleta steak and baby eels, there are many famous images associated with Asador Etxebarri, the undisputed best barbecue restaurant in the world.
 Reaching global icon status under the leadership of humble chef Victor Arguinzoniz, this restaurant in the lush hills of the Atxondo Valley has inspired a generation of young cooks across the world.

 After working for five years at the restaurant, chef Lennox Hastie returned home to Sydney, Australia, in 2015 to open Firedoor, where he cooks local ingredients over wood-fired stoves inspired by Etxebarri’s kitchen.
-Meanwhile, in Singapore, fellow Etxebarri alumnus Dave Pynt took the No.14 spot in Asia’s 50 Best Restaurants in 2021 for his restaurant Burnt Ends, where the four-tonne, dual-cavity oven and elevation grills are at the centre of the experience.
+Meanwhile, in Singapore, fellow Etxebarri alumnus Dave Pynt took the No.34 spot in The World’s 50 Best Restaurants in 2021 for his restaurant Burnt Ends, where the four-tonne, dual-cavity oven and elevation grills are at the centre of the experience.

 A core part of Basque culture, txakoli is a local white wine with a long history.
 Almost lost completely in the 19th century when industrialisation took root, it is now making a firm comeback, with leading wineries like Gorka Izagirre, a family-run business from Bertol Izagirre, the cousin of Azurmendi chef Eneko Atxa.
 With flavours of white fruit and white flowers with a subtle effervescence, txakoli is great both as an aperitivo and as an accompaniment to shellfish or oysters.

 Basque Culinary Center

 Basque Culinary Centre in San Sebastian (image courtesy of BCC)